Analysis | What’s Next for Carlos Ghosn in Japan’s Unique Legal System

 1. Where is Ghosn now?

-That’s not known for sure.
-He’s being held for questioning, which typically means he’s kept in a detention facility.
-That means it’s likely Ghosn is in Tokyo’s detention house, in Katsushika in the northern part of the capital.
-Nissan declined to comment on his precise location and prosecutors haven’t said where he is being held.
+He’s being held at Tokyo’s detention house, according to the Nikkei.
+The facility is located in Katsushika, in the northern part of the city.
+Nissan declined to comment on his precise location and prosecutors also haven’t indicated his whereabouts.
 Attempts to obtain comment from Ghosn or his representatives were unsuccessful.

 Bail isn’t possible before prosecutors decide whether or not they intend to formally indict, says Tsutomu Nakamura, a former public prosecutor who is the founder of Nakamura International Criminal Defense in Tokyo.
 That decision could take weeks.

-Prosecutors must obtain a court order within 24 hours of an arrest to be able to detain someone for 10 days.
-(Note, the police can take 48 hours, but the deadline is shorter in this case because any possible charge would come from the special investigation unit of the Tokyo district public prosecutors office.)
+Prosecutors must obtain a court order to be able to detain someone for 10 days -- which has already happened in the case of Ghosn, Kyodo reported.
 Prosecutors are then able to extend that by another 10 days before they must announce whether they’ll indict, says Nakamura.
 The idea is to use that time to interrogate suspects and attempt to secure a confession to make a trial easier.

 Unlike in many legal systems, Ghosn won’t necessarily have access to his lawyer during questioning, even if it goes on for weeks.
 The prosecutors get to decide whether to allow his attorney to sit in, Johnson says.
 In practice, when a suspect wants to speak to their lawyer during questioning, prosecutors will suspend the interview and let the suspect go to a different room to see their attorney, rather than allow the attorney into the interview, Kinukawa said.